What does a National Trust membership cost in 2026?

 Devil's Dyke

-We’d expect an annual membership will be best for most people, seeing as lifetime memberships have such a high upfront cost.
-With that said, if you know you’ll get at least 20 years’ use out of your membership, then it might be worth investing in a lifetime pass.
+We reckon an annual membership will likely be your best option because Lifetime memberships have such a high upfront cost.
+With that said, if you know you’ll get at least 20 years’ use out of your membership, then it might be worth investing in a Lifetime pass.

 Do you have a National Trust membership?
 Do you think it was worth it for you?
 Let us know in the comments.